nzaghini/b-viper/README.md

 To run the example project, clone the repo, and run `pod install` from the root directory first.

-## Features
+## Modules

-Currently supports three modules

 - [x] WeatherListModule: shows the list of cities with weather overview
 - [x] WeatherDetailModule: shows details of the weather and forecast for a specific city
-- [x] WeatheAddCityModule: allows the user to select a new city
+- [ ] WeatheAddCityModule: allows the user to select a new city

 ## Author